Andrew Garrett: Students

 Corinne Crawford (2008 posthumous Ph.D., Classics; Erich S. Gruen, chair)

-Nicholas Fleisher (Asst.
+Nicholas Fleisher (Assoc.
 Prof. of Linguistics, University of Wisconsin–Milwaukee)

 Adjectives and infinitives in composition (2008; Line Mikkelsen, chair)

-Yuni Kim (Lecturer in Linguistics, University of Manchester)
+Yuni Kim (Lecturer in Linguistics, University of Essex)

 Phonology and morphology of San Francisco del Mar Huave (2008; Sharon Inkelas, chair)

-William M. Short (Asst.
+William M. Short (Assoc.
 Prof. of Classics, University of Texas at San Antonio)

 Sermo, sanguis, semen: An anthropology of language in Roman culture (2007, Classics; Ellen Oliensis, chair)